 - Helps communities clean and rebuild after natural disasters.

 - Advocates for fair and just housing policies.

 - Accepts and re-sells donated housing materials through our ReStores.

 - Provides microloans for home improvement in many international locations.

-All homeowner selection is carried out locally through our nearly 1,400 communities across the U.S. and approximately 70 countries around the world.
+All homeowner selection is carried out at a local-level in the communities we partner with in the U.S. and around the world.
 If you’ve read the above requirements and feel that you or someone you know is a good candidate for Habitat homeownership, please contact your local Habitat or call 1-800-422-4828 (1-800-HABITAT) for more information.
 We look forward to speaking with you soon.

 1 “The State of the Nation’s Housing 2015” Joint Center for Housing Studies, Harvard University, 2015.